-Over the past ten years I have been systematically grilling, excoriating and thrashing Greece, Cyprus, and the modern Greek spirit where appropriate, and I have been doing so with just cause and in light conscience because, goodness knows, they (we) deserve it.
-We have failed time and again to live up to the high standards set by our forebears, keeping only the pride and pathos they have bequeathed us while foregoing the order, discipline and steel necessary to soar the heights of which we deem ourselves worthy.
+Over the past ten years I’ve systematically grilled, excoriated and thrashed Greece, Cyprus, and the modern Greek spirit where appropriate, and I have been doing so with just cause and in light conscience because, goodness knows, they (we) deserve it.
+We’ve failed time and again to live up to the high standards set by our forebears, keeping only the pride and pathos they bequeathed us while foregoing the order, discipline and steel necessary to soar the heights of which we deem ourselves worthy.

-I have been examining this phenomenon with diligence, analyzing the situation in an effort to provide a chronicle on the state of modern Hellenism, focusing on many a negative, being unreservedly critical where appropriate.
+I’ve been examining this phenomenon with diligence, analyzing the situation in an effort to provide a chronicle on the state of modern Hellenism, focusing on many a negative qualities, being unreservedly critical where appropriate.

 But today is not such a day, at least not entirely.
-Today I will focus on a positive aspect, with a twist.
+Today I’m focusing on a positive aspect, with a twist.

-The word ‘philotimo.’
-It means ‘love for honor,’ but it’s much more than that.
+The word ‘philotimo’: it means ‘love for honor,’ but it’s more than that.
 It connotes a sense of duty and compassion, morality and care.
-It involves empathy and understanding, pride, bravery, altruism, common sense.
+It involves empathy and understanding, pride, bravery and altruism, common sense.
 It conjures a form of transcendence from the mundane, enabling individuals to rise up to whatever challenge is presented to them, ranging from something as titanic as standing one’s ground against an assailant, to offering the shirt off one’s back to someone in need.

-I could go on, but this BBC article (see link below) does a great job of presenting the multiple facets of philotimo, so I will for the most part refer to it, pointing out key details and excerpts.
+I could go on, but this BBC article (see link below) does a great job of presenting the multiple facets of philotimo, so let me refer to it, pointing out key details and excerpts.

 For example, the article starts off with Andreas Deffner, a German tourist and writer who comes across philotimo by surprise, all because he responds to the question ‘How are you?’ with a laconic and probably (too) honest ‘so, so.’
 The article says: